joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-12-31-family-devos-luke.md

 ## Christ Calls Us to Our Proper Place

-Luke 9:46 An argument arose among them as to which of them was the greatest.<sup> 47 </sup>But Jesus, knowing the reasoning of their hearts, took a child and put him by his side<sup> 48 </sup>and said to them, “Whoever receives this child in my name receives me, and whoever receives me receives him who sent me.
-For he who is least among you all is the one who is great.”
+Luke 9:46–48 (CSB) An argument started among them about who was the greatest of them.
+But Jesus, knowing their inner thoughts, took a little child and had him stand next to him.
+He told them, “Whoever welcomes this little child in my name welcomes me.
+And whoever welcomes me welcomes him who sent me.
+For whoever is least among you—this one is great.”

+James 4:6–10 (CSB) But he gives greater grace.
+Therefore he says: God resists the proud but gives grace to the humble.
+Therefore, submit to God.
+Resist the devil, and he will flee from you.
+Draw near to God, and he will draw near to you.
+Cleanse your hands, sinners, and purify your hearts, you double-minded.
+Be miserable and mourn and weep.
+Let your laughter be turned to mourning and your joy to gloom.
+Humble yourselves before the Lord, and he will exalt you.

+*What does it mean to be humble?*

+*What is the opposite of humility?*

+*Is the opposite of humility a sin?*

+*Why does God oppose the proud?*

 ------

 ## Christ Calls Us to Unity

-Luke 9:49 John answered, “Master, we saw someone casting out demons in your name, and we tried to stop him, because he does not follow with us.”<sup> 50 </sup>But Jesus said to him, “Do not stop him, for the one who is not against you is for you.”
+Luke 9:49–50 (CSB) John responded, “Master, we saw someone driving out demons in your name, and we tried to stop him because he does not follow us.”
+“Don’t stop him,” Jesus told him, “because whoever is not against you is for you.”

+*Do all churches do the exact same thing?*

+*Do all churches believe the exact same way?
+Give some examples?*

+*How are churches united in which ways?*

+*If all churches believe in the same Christ, why do they do things different from church to church?*

+*If other people believe and obey Christ, can they ever be our enemies?
+Are they our friends or are they more than that?
+What does God call them?*

 ------

 ## Christ Calls Us to Grace

-Luke 9:51 When the days drew near for him to be taken up, he set his face to go to Jerusalem.<sup> 52 </sup>And he sent messengers ahead of him, who went and entered a village of the Samaritans, to make preparations for him.<sup> 53 </sup>But the people did not receive him, because his face was set toward Jerusalem.<sup> 54 </sup>And when his disciples James and John saw it, they said, “Lord, do you want us to tell fire to come down from heaven and consume them?”<sup> 55 </sup>But he turned and rebuked them.<sup> 56 </sup>And they went on to another village.
+Luke 9:51–56 (CSB) When the days were coming to a close for him to be taken up, he determined to journey to Jerusalem.
+He sent messengers ahead of himself, and on the way they entered a village of the Samaritans to make preparations for him.
+But they did not welcome him, because he determined to journey to Jerusalem.
+When the disciples James and John saw this, they said, “Lord, do you want us to call down fire from heaven to consume them?”
+But he turned and rebuked them,  and they went to another village.

+*When people refuse to believe and even reject the God's good news, how do we respond?*

 ------

 ## Christ Calls Us to Follow Him

-Luke 9:57 As they were going along the road, someone said to him, “I will follow you wherever you go.”<sup> 58 </sup>And Jesus said to him, “Foxes have holes, and birds of the air have nests, but the Son of Man has nowhere to lay his head.”<sup> 59 </sup>To another he said, “Follow me.”
-But he said, “Lord, let me first go and bury my father.”<sup> 60 </sup>And Jesus said to him, “Leave the dead to bury their own dead.
-But as for you, go and proclaim the kingdom of God.”<sup> 61 </sup>Yet another said, “I will follow you, Lord, but let me first say farewell to those at my home.”<sup> 62 </sup>Jesus said to him, “No one who puts his hand to the plow and looks back is fit for the kingdom of God.”
+Luke 9:57–62 (CSB) As they were traveling on the road someone said to him, “I will follow you wherever you go.”
+Jesus told him, “Foxes have dens, and birds of the sky have nests, but the Son of Man has no place to lay his head.”
+Then he said to another, “Follow me.”
+“Lord,” he said, “first let me go bury my father.”
+But he told him, “Let the dead bury their own dead, but you go and spread the news of the kingdom of God.”
+Another said, “I will follow you, Lord, but first let me go and say good-bye to those at my house.”
+But Jesus said to him, “No one who puts his hand to the plow and looks back is fit for the kingdom of God.”

+*Will you follow Christ even if you lost everything?*

+*Will you follow Christ even if you lose your loved ones?*

+*Will you lay your old life down, right now, and follow Christ?*